synxty/idea/[game-title].md

 Defensive attributes are primarily focused on a character's ability to withstand, mitigate, or avoid damage from opponents.
 These attributes are crucial for characters with tank, support, or healing roles, as they enable these characters to endure attacks, protect allies, and keep the team or themselves alive in battle.

 - **Health:** The amount of damage a character can withstand before being defeated.
-- **Health Regeneration:** The speed at which a character naturally recovers health during battles.
 - **Healing Power:** The character's ability to restore health to themselves or others.
 - **Resistance:** The character's defensive strength, reducing the damage received from opponents.
 - **Evasion:** The character's ability to dodge incoming attacks.